izot/shortstack/README.md

 Product Documentation
 ---------------------

-Dialog’s IzoT® ShortStack Software Development Kit (SDK) enables anyproduct that contains a microprocessor or microcontroller to quickly and inexpensively become a networked and Internet connected smart device.
+EnOcean’s IzoT ShortStack Software Development Kit (SDK) enables anyproduct that contains a microprocessor or microcontroller to quickly and inexpensively become a networked and Internet connected smart device.
 The ShortStack Micro Server provides a simple way to add LON/IP and native LON networking to new or existing smart devices.
 The IzoT ShortStack SDK is easy to use due to a simple host API, a simple driver, a simple hardware interface, a small host memory footprint, and comprehensive tool support.
-Documentation is available at http://iecdocs.renesas.com.
+Documentation is available at https://edgedocs.enocean.com.

 Installation
 ------------

-Clone this repository, then review the installation instructions available at http://iecdocs.renesas.com.
+Clone this repository, then review the installation instructions available at https://edgedocs.enocean.com.

 Change History